genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 > The hunting spider Cupiennius salei (Arachnida, Ctenidae) possesses hairy attachment pads (claw tufts) at its distal legs, consisting of directional branched setae...
 Friction of claw tufts on smooth glass was measured to reveal the functional effect of seta arrangement within the pad.

 Figure 1 includes some pretty cool electron microscope images of the tufts.
 We are interested in the comparisons in Figure 4, where the pulling and pushing motions are compared for different leg pairs (for an example of pushing and pulling see the top of Figure 3).

-We can recreate Figure 4 of the paper by loading the data and calling `boxplot`:
+We include the data in our dagdata package and can download it this way:

 ```r